 The Company does a general banking business, serving the commercial and personal banking needs of its customers.
-NBB's market area in southwest Virginia is made up of the counties of Montgomery, Giles, Pulaski, Tazewell, Wythe, Smyth and Washington.
-It also includes the independent cities of Roanoke, Radford and Galax, and the portions of Carroll and Grayson Counties that are adjacent to Galax.
-In addition, it serves those portions of Mercer County and McDowell County, West Virginia that are contiguous with Tazewell County.
-Substantially all of NBB's loans are made in its market area.
+NBB's primary service area is defined as the counties of Montgomery, Giles, Carroll, Grayson, Pulaski, Tazewell, Smyth, Wythe, Roanoke and Washington and the cities of Galax, Radford and Roanoke in southwest Virginia, and Mercer and McDowell counties in West Virginia.
+For loan purposes, our trade area also includes the Virginia cities of Salem and Bristol and counties of Botetourt and Craig, the southernmost tip of West Virginia adjacent to the counties of Giles, Buchanan, Russell and Bland, the North Carolina counties of Surry and Alleghany, and the Tennessee city of Bristol and counties of Washington and Sullivan.
+Substantially all of NBB's loans are made in its primary service area.
+Additionally, the Company occasionally participates in loans in nearby higher growth metropolitan areas.
+Loans outside of the primary service area are a small percentage of the loan portfolio, are appropriately underwritten and are not considered out of trade area exceptions.
 The ultimate collectability of the bank's loan portfolio and the ability to realize the value of any underlying collateral, if needed, is influenced by the economic conditions of the market area.
 The Company's operating results are therefore closely correlated with the economic trends within this area.

-Commercial real estate as of December 31, 2016 and 2015 represented approximately 52% and 50% of the loan portfolio, at \$336,457 and \$309,378, respectively.
-Included in commercial real estate are loans for college housing and professional office buildings that comprised \$236,552 and \$200,521 as of December 31, 2016 and 2015 respectively, corresponding to approximately 36% of the loan portfolio at December 31, 2016 and 32% of the loan portfolio at December 31, 2015.
-Loans secured by residential real estate were \$157,718, or approximately 24% of the portfolio, and \$143,504, or 23% of the portfolio at December 31, 2016 and 2015, respectively.
+Commercial real estate as of December 31, 2017 and 2016 represented approximately 51% and 52% of the loan portfolio, at \$340,414 and \$336,457, respectively.
+Included in commercial real estate are loans for college housing and professional office buildings that comprised \$247,198 and \$236,552 as of December 31, 2017 and 2016 respectively, corresponding to approximately 37% of the loan portfolio at December 31, 2017 and 36% of the loan portfolio at December 31, 2016.
+Loans secured by residential real estate were \$166,965, or approximately 25% of the portfolio, and \$157,718, or 24% of the portfolio at December 31, 2017 and 2016, respectively.